 Choosing a financial advisor can seem overwhelming when you first start…especially if you’ve never delved into the financial world yourself.
 It can be tough knowing what to look for.
 However, there are some strategies that you can utilize to find the advisor that gels with your needs the most and will help you reach your ultimate goal.
 Making use of these three questions will undoubtedly help you assess and ultimately hire a financial advisor that can help you trek down the path you desire.

-So to put that in layman’s terms, a fiduciary is doing what’s in the person’s best interest.
-Most people don’t realize when choosing an advisor that the expert does NOT have to act in YOUR best interest.
-They just have to meet what is called a suitability requirement…in other words, there may be something better out there, but they don’t have to tell you about it; they’re only required to give you something that will be acceptable for your need.
+So to put that in layman’s terms, a fiduciary is doing what’s in your best interest.
+Most people don’t realize when choosing a financial advisor who is not a fiduciary, that this person does NOT have to act in YOUR best interest.
+They just have to meet what is called a “suitability requirement”.
+In other words, there may be other options out there, but they don’t have to tell you about them; they’re only required to give you something that will be acceptable for your need.

 If a fiduciary relationship is what you’re after, you’ll need to know that there are only three different financial advisors that are required to act in a fiduciary capacity.
-The first is a CFP®.
-By the board of standards, CERTIFIED FINANCIAL PLANNERS™ have to be a fiduciary, hands down with no questions asked.
+The first is a CERTIFIED FINANCIAL PLANNERS™.
+By the board of standards, CFPs® have to be a fiduciary, hands down, no questions asked.
 Next would be a Fee-Based Planner that is governed by the National Association of Personal Financial Advisors or NAPFA.
 The last group includes some Certified Public Accountants and Attorneys that do some financial work and have to follow rules instructing them to act in a fiduciary capacity.
 So it’s important to know if your advisor is adhering to rules that would land them in this category.